Innovating and upskilling for 2021

 Cultural intelligence (CQ) is defined by Forbes as combining cultural knowledge, cross-cultural skills and cultural mindfulness to overcome the typical barriers caused by complications like language, tradition and custom.

-FutureLearn, the open online course platform, offers a professional development programme in 'Developing Cultural Intelligence for Leadership'.
+FutureLearn, the open online course platform, offers a professional development programme in 'Developing Your Cultural Intelligence'.

 Improving your performance with emotional intelligence